-Override is now legal only in Alabama.
 Florida abolished judge override in 2016 after the United States Supreme Court struck down the state's capital sentencing statute as unconstitutional in Hurst v.
 Florida.
 No death sentences had been imposed by override in Florida since 1999.
 Until 2016, when the Delaware Supreme Court ruled the state's death penalty statute unconstitutional, Delaware permitted judge override, although it had strict standards for override and no one in Delaware is on death row as a result of an override.
-In Delaware and Florida, override often has been used to overrule jury death verdicts and impose life, which rarely happens in Alabama.
+In Delaware and Florida, override often has been used to overrule jury death verdicts and impose life, which has rarely happened in Alabama.

 Alabama’s trial and appellate court judges are elected.
 Because judicial candidates frequently campaign on their support and enthusiasm for capital punishment, political pressure injects unfairness and arbitrariness into override decisions.
 The proportion of death sentences imposed by override often is elevated in election years.
 In 2008, 30 percent of new death sentences were imposed by judge override, compared to 7 percent in 1997, a non-election year.
 In some years, half of all death sentences imposed in Alabama have been the result of override.